 And, when they see a company uniquely solving their problems, for free – they get flattered.

 Examples of companies doing it right

-We don’t realize but companies are using this strategy for decades.
+We don’t realize it, but companies are using this strategy for decades.

 Here’re some other awesome examples: